 Why?
-This year, you've got even more competition -- according to Content Marketing Institute, 70% of surveyed marketers say they are creating more content than they did a year ago.
+This year, you've got even more competition -- according to Content Marketing Institute, 70% of B2B marketers surveyed say they are creating more content this year than they did in 2016.

 The first step to getting a leg up on the competition is to have a solid, smart content marketing plan in place.
-If you're having trouble planning for next year or need some fresh ideas to include in your plan, read on.
+If you're having trouble planning for the upcoming year or need some fresh ideas to include in your plan, read on.

 To develop a successful plan, you need to clearly define your content's target audience -- also known as your "buyer persona."

-This is especially important for those who're starting out and are new to marketing.
+This is especially important for those who are starting out or are new to marketing.
 By knowing your target audience, you can produce more relevant and valuable content that they'll want to read and convert on.

 If you're an experienced marketer, your target may have changed.
 Do you want to target a new group of people or expand your current target market?
 Do you want to keep the same target audience?
-Revisiting your audience parameters each year is crucial to growing your audience.
+Revisiting your audience parameters by conducting market research each year is crucial to growing your audience.

 Most people start out with blog posts, but if you want to venture out and try producing other content pieces, consider which ones you want to make.
-For instance, if you've been doing weekly blog posts for the past year, creating an ebook for all your blog posts would be a one way to offer information in a different format.
-We'll go over a bunch of the different types of content you can use in the next section.
+For instance, if you've been doing weekly blog posts for the past year, creating an ebook that distills all your blog posts into one ultimate guide would be a one way to offer information in a different format.
+We'll go over several different types of content you can use further down on the list.

-- HubSpot's Marketing Grader: HubSpot's Marketing Grader is a great tool to use when you want to see where you're at with your marketing.
-From your blogging efforts to your social media marketing, Marketing Grader grades vital areas of your marketing and sends you a detailed report to help you optimize and improve each area.
+- HubSpot's Website Grader: HubSpot's Website Grader is a great tool to use when you want to see where you're at with your marketing.
+From your blogging efforts to your social media marketing, Website Grader grades vital areas of your marketing and sends you a detailed report to help you optimize and improve each area.
 With this tool, you can figure out how to make your website more SEO-friendly and discover new content ideas.